rua-iri/Double_0_00110111/README.md

 npm run dev
 ```

-The .env file should then the populated with the URL of your backend server
+The .env file should then the populated with the URL of your backend server.

 ### Sanity Check